Taylor Hackford: Career

+Hackford's 1993 film Blood In, Blood Out became a Chicano cult classic film and brought national attention to Adan Hernandez, the artist who created the paintings for the film's fictive artist.

 Hackford said of his film Ray: "My proudest moments in Ray were in those 'chitlin' clubs.
 Ray Charles ended his life in concert halls, where people would go in tuxedos and quietly listen to a genius perform.
 But in these clubs, he had to get people up dancing.
 What I tried to create was a little of that energy and exuberance.
 The great thing about music is when you can get people on their feet."

 In a 2005 interview, Hackford confirmed that he never watched his own films: "When I finish a film, I put it away and I never look at it again.
 Occasionally I do now because of the DVDs and the commentary tracks.
 I usually put it aside and go onto the next.
 I never went to film school.
 I worked for the KCET public television station in L.A.
 I worked in concerts.
 I have done a lot of music.
 I feel very comfortable shooting music, and I think you can see that."
 Hackford has also directed music videos, including "Against All Odds (Take a Look at Me Now)" by Phil Collins and "Say You, Say Me" by Lionel Richie.

 On July 25, 2009, Hackford was elected president of the Directors Guild of America.
 He was re-elected to a second, two-year term as president on June 25, 2011, at the DGA's National Biennial Convention in Los Angeles.

 Personal life

 Hackford has been married three times.
-He married his first wife, Georgie Lowres, in 1967; they have one child, Rio Hackford (1970–2022).
+He married his first wife, Georgie Lowres, in 1967; they had one child, Rio Hackford (1970–2022).
 The couple divorced in 1972.
 In 1977, Hackford married Lynne Littman, with whom he has one child, Alexander Hackford, born in 1979; their marriage lasted until 1987.
-Hackford has been married to Academy Award-winning actress Helen Mirren since 1997.
+Hackford has been married to Helen Mirren since 1997.

 Hackford met Mirren when he was directing her in White Nights, although their first meeting did not go well: he kept her waiting to audition for White Nights, and she was icy.
 "It was a strange way to meet Helen, because she is a lovely person," says Hackford, "but she didn't hold back her fury."
 Hackford and Mirren wed in 1997, although as a young woman Mirren had vowed never to marry.
 The couple live along the Nevada side of Lake Tahoe.

 In 2009, Hackford signed a petition in support of director Roman Polanski, calling for his release after his arrest in Switzerland in relation to his 1977 charge for statutory rape, after Steve Cooley, the Los Angeles District Attorney, tried to prosecute Polanski.